UKHO/docs/docs/quality-assurance/safety-modelling.md

  [Bowtie in four easy steps](https://www.youtube.com/watch?v=PHbLQWqojC8)

- So in the case of error, what are all the possible errors that could occur and what is the potential risk to the safety of the mariner of that risk.
-Likewise what are all the possible delays that could occur and what risk to the mariner does this potentially create.
+ So in the case of error (data intergrity) , what are all the possible errors that could occur and what is the potential risk to the end user.
+Likewise what are all the possible delays that could occur and what risk to the end user does  this potentially create.
 As the short film above describes, this is not a static event, you would run the same exercise a number of times over the course of a project as risks and impacts do change.